-Effective April 2, 2019, the Nominating and Governance Committee of the Board of Directors assumed responsibility for acting as the compensation committee of the Board.
-The Nominating and Governance Committee is composed of Mr. Dell, as Chair of the committee, Egon Durban and David Dorman.
-References in this Compensation Discussion and Analysis to the "Committee" for periods prior to April 2, 2019 refer to the Executive Committee of the Board of Directors, and thereafter refer to the Nominating and Governance Committee.
+The Nominating and Governance Committee acts as the compensation committee of the Board and is composed of Mr. Dell, as Chair of the committee, Egon Durban and David Dorman.
+References in this Compensation Discussion and Analysis to the "Committee" refer to the Nominating and Governance Committee.